dayjs/dayjs-website/docs/plugin/loading-into-browser.md

 ---
 id: loading-into-browser
-title: Loading locales in the browser
+title: Loading plugin in the browser
 ---

 ```html